sohamkamani/sohamkamani.github.io/_posts/2017-09-13-how-to-build-a-web-application-in-golang.md

 	// Append our existing list of birds with a new entry birds = append(birds, bird)

-	//Finally, we redirect the user to the original HTMl page (located at `/assets/`) http.Redirect(w, r, "/assets/", http.StatusFound)
+	//Finally, we redirect the user to the original HTMl page
+	// (located at `/assets/`), using the http libraries `Redirect` method http.Redirect(w, r, "/assets/", http.StatusFound)
 }
 ```